texxasrulez/caldav_calendar/README.md

-# Caldav Calendar Plugin for Roundcube - LTS
+# Caldav Calendar Plugin for Roundcube & NextCloud - LTS

 **This is my first fork version and will pretty much remain "As Is" except for issue fixes and maintenance.**